infinite-system/ivue/docs/docs/pages/getting-started.md

 Or [Copy from GitHub](https://github.com/infinite-system/ivue/blob/main/src/index.ts)

 ::: tip NOTE
 This installation path is recommended only if you quickly want to tinker with the internals of ivue, as you won't be getting the latest updates.
-Also note that this code comes from github `main` branch latest which might also be in beta and not fully pushed to `npm`.
+Also note that this code comes from github `main` branch latest which might also be in beta and not fully published to `npm`.
 :::